Air Force IFT Introductory Flight Training

-Initial Flight Screening (IFS) and Navigator Introductory Flight Training (NIFT) are prerequisite programs to introduce Active Duty, Air National Guard, Air Force Reserve Officers and ROTC cadets, who are candidates for Specialized Undergraduate Pilot Training (SUPT) or Specialized Undergraduate Navigator Training (SUNT), the basics of aviation and navigation before attending SUPT or SUNT training.
-The IFS program was preceeded by the former Enhanced Flight Screening Program (EFSP) which flew the T-3 Firefly aircraft.
+If you are en route to Initial Flight Training (IFT), be sure to input your travel data to the DOSS IFS website and read the Student Arrival Guide.
+IFT is a prerequisite program to introduce Active Duty, Air National Guard, Air Force Reserve Officers and ROTC cadets, who are candidates for Specialized Undergraduate Pilot Training (SUPT), Specialized Undergraduate Navigator Training (SUNT), or RPA training, to the basics of aviation and navigation before attending SUPT or SUNT training.
+The IFT program was preceeded by the former IFS program, and before that, the Enhanced Flight Screening Program (EFSP) which flew the T-3 Firefly aircraft.
 Following the grounding of the T-3, IFT and subsequently IFS was created.
+Recently, IFS has become IFT again.

-Initial Flight Screening (IFS) is the Air Force's initial pilot and Combat Systems Officer (CSO) flying screening and training course located in Pueblo, Colorado.
+Initial Flight Training (IFT) is the Air Force’s initial Pilot, Combat Systems Officer (CSO), and Remotely Piloted Aircraft (RPA) flying training course located in Pueblo, Colorado.

 Daily Schedule at IFS